Karniyarik – Stuffed Eggplants (Aubergines) with ground lamb, tomatoes and onions

 1 tablespoon olive oil

-3 – 4 tablespoons ground nut oil for shallow frying
+3 – 4 tablespoons canola oil or ground nut oil for shallow frying

 6 thin slices of tomato and green bell peppers, seeded – for decorative topping